NVIDIA/aistore/docs/http_api.md

 * [Cloud Provider](./providers.md) - an abstraction, and simultaneously an API-supported option, that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.

 > Cloud provider (aka "bucket provider") is realized as an optional parameter across all AIStore APIs that handle access to user data and bucket configuration.
 The list (of those APIs) includes GET, PUT, DELETE and [Range/List](batch.md) operations.
-Supported providers, on the other hand, are enumerated and documented: `ais` - for AIS buckets, `aws`, or `gcp` - for S3 and Google Cloud buckets, respectively.
+Supported providers, on the other hand, are enumerated and documented: `ais` - for AIS buckets, `aws`, `gcp` or `azure` - for S3, Google Cloud buckets or Microsoft Azure, respectively.

 In all those cases users can add an optional `?provider=ais` or `?provider=aws` or `?provider=gcp` query to the GET (PUT, DELETE, List/Range) request.